shorebird2011a

 2017 Neil Gilbert

 A rabid birder from the age of five, Neil grew up watching birds in Michigan and California.
 He graduated in 2014 with bachelor’s degrees in biology and Spanish from Calvin College in Grand Rapids, Michigan.
-He has gone on to complete his MS at Alabama, his PhD at the University of Wisconsin and is now doing PostDoc work at Michigan State University.
+He has gone on to complete his MS at Alabama, his PhD at the University of Wisconsin, and is now an Assistant Professor in the Department of Integrative Biology at Oklahoma State University.
 You can see what Neil has been working on by reviewing his website;

 Gilbertecology.com